ImNeeeks/AK-Toriyama-Studios/README.md

 # AK-Toriyama-Studios
-Refactor AK-T-S marketing site

-## User Story
-As A marketing agency

-I WANT a codebase that follows HTML semantics

-ALONG with accesibility standards so that it is optimized for search engines

-## Acceptance Criteria
+## Description
-GIVEN a webpage meets accessibility standards

-WHEN I view the title element

-THEN I find a unique title

-WHEN I view the structure of the HTML elements
+This project was done to refactor an existing marketing site.

-THEN I find semantic HTML elements
+The source code now shows semantic HTML elements

-WHEN I view the image elements

-THEN I find accesible alt attributes
+The icon and image elements have accesible alt attributes

+The title element shows a unique, descriptive title